 Other Products and Services.
-Infrastructure also sells pipe repair products, such as clamps and couplings used to repair leaks, under the Mueller and Jones brand names.
+Infrastructure also sells pipe repair products, such as couplings, grips and clamps used to repair leaks, under the Hymax, Mueller, and Krausz brand names.

 Technologies is comprised of companies that provide innovative solutions, products and services that actively diagnose, measure and monitor the delivery of water.